chriscoomber/inlinelog/README.md

 ## Usage

-In your top level `build.gradle` file, include a repository that hosts this library (TODO).
+In your top level `build.gradle` file, include the following repository:

 ```
 allprojects {